BigRedS/lets-encrypt-nginx/README.txt

   --dump-config, --dump-sites

-    Dump the configuration, or site definitions, to stdout before doing any processing.
+    Dump the configuration, or site definitions, to stdout and exit.
 Config is dumped in the format of a valid config file, but sites are not.

 CONFIG